Why You May Be Here

 My approach to couples therapy focuses on creating safety, facilitating healing, and teaching skills so that both partners can authentically be themselves within the relationship.
 Practically, this looks like being able to talk about one’s feeling and thoughts with a partner who can listen without judgment or conditional support.
 It is also looks like managing conflict, dissatisfactions, incompatibilities, and hurt in a manner that does not threaten the commitment of the relationship.
 My work as a couples therapist incorporates the research from The Gottman Institute, Emotion Focused Therapy, Imago Therapy, and psychodynamic theory.
 I work with couples of any gender, sexual orientation, or relationship status.
 I provide premarital counseling and marital therapy.

 As a licensed clinical psychologist, I offer assessment services for personality, mood, psycho-educational, and cognitive issues.
-This means that I am trained to conduct interviews, administer norm-referenced tests, interpret the results, diagnosis disorders from the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, 5th Edition), and provide written and verbal feedback of the findings.
+This means that I am trained to conduct interviews, administer norm-referenced tests, interpret the results, diagnose disorders from the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, 5th Edition), and provide written and verbal feedback of the findings.
 Referrals for testing come directly from the client themselves, from parents of teenagers or college students, or from other mental health professionals who may need help with a particular client on their caseload.

 Common referral questions include diagnostic clarification for: